 Roll out the smaller disc and cover the pie.
 Slice some slits to serve as air vents.
 Seal the edges with your fingers or a fork.
 If you have pastry crust left over, and are feeling artsy, you can shape it into whatever.
 Or you could simply freeze it to use another time.

-Rest the assembled pie in the fridge for 15 minutes or more.
+Rest the assembled pie in the freezer for 30 minutes.
 In the meantime, preheat your oven to 200ºC/400ºF.

 Bake for 20 minutes at 200 and then turn the oven down to 180ºC/375ºF for a further 40 minutes.
 When golden remove and let it cool.